convexvalue/docs/README.md

 ---

-By Juan Bernardo Tobar

-Any questions, comments, errors - I'm at your service.
+By the ConvexValue Community

-Reach out at jb@ConvexValue.com or on discord.
+Reach out here, at jb@ConvexValue.com or on discord.